davidalexisnyt/awsutil/README.md

     ...
 ```

 We're going to work quite a bit with the `i-0c15ff251abee847f` instance, so let's set it as our default.
-We could use the `awsutil configure --instance i-0c15ff251abee847f` command, but why?
 The overriding theme of `awsutil` is automatically making our lives easier.
 In this case, the `instances` command sees that there is a single EC2 instance matching our query, so it automatically saves the instance info and sets it as our default for commands where we need to use the instance (like the `terminal` command we'll talk about next).

 However, if our `instances` query returns more than one EC2 instance, we'll need to specify the instance ID (just once) when we want to connect to it.